wl4g/infra/integration/backup/dopaas-infra-rpc-codec/backup/simple-codec/README.md

 Simple Serialization
 --------------------
-To replace the large bytes and coding slowly of JAVA serialization, we can use dopaas-infra-integration-codec's simple serialization instead.
+To replace the large bytes and coding slowly of JAVA serialization, we can use infra-integration-codec's simple serialization instead.
 It only contains the full name of main class and object's data.
 Even it can use ObjectCoder's setting such as wrappers, total length and so on.
 Object doesn't needs to implement interface java.io.Serializable.
 It can be serialized directly.
 <br/>